Kevin Newman Player Props: Reds vs. Royals

 Kevin Newman At The Plate

-- Newman has reached base via a hit in 30 games this year (of 46 played), and had multiple hits in 11 of those games.
+- Newman has picked up a hit in 31 of 47 games this year, with multiple hits 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.